Lumavate-Team/documentation/docs/3-CLI.rst

        - The editor port checked by the Visual Studio Code Luma extension.
      * - ``--is-editable``
        - Marks the microservice version as editable.
 Editable versions can be edited through the Visual Studio Code Luma extension.
-     * - ``-image, --docker-image "FILE PATH"``
+     * - ``-image, --docker-image "STRING"``
-       - The absolute path where the microservice Docker file is located.
-For example: ``-image "C:/Users/User/Desktop/Folder/dockerfile.py"``.
+       - The name and tag of a microservice Docker container from the Docker daemon.
+Docker must be installed locally to use this option.
+For more information about installing Docker, please see :ref:`Docker set-up<Installing Locally>`.
      * - ``-path, --container-file-path "FILE PATH"``
        - The absolute path where the microservice tar file is located.
 For example: ``-path "C:/Users/User/Desktop/Folder/microservice.tar"``.
      * - ``-fv, --from-version INTEGER "*.*.*"``